FabPei/Find-Founder-CEO-in-imprint-ENG-GER-/README.md

 - Excel list with websites to search in

 !Must read!
 The lists contain synonyms, which are frequently used by german startups for CEO/Founder.
-Thus its a mix of german and english words.
+Thus its a mix of german and english terms.

 Lists used:

 #The imprint is usually separted in various parts.
 These words indicate that we reached a section which wont contain our desired names
 ListOfWordsToClean = ["Kontakt", "Umsatzsteuer", "Hausanschrift", "E-Mail"]

-#List of possible subsites with the name of the CEO/Founder
+#List of possible substitutes with the name of the CEO/Founder
  ListOfImprintWords = ["impressum", "imprint", "policies/legal-notice","impressum.html", "legal-disclaimer", "legals"]

 #List of possible CEO/Founder synonyms